zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

           with the same name as the extracted message tag.
        5. If the digest algorithm code is 2 add IP address as "-" and the key tag to the *Algo 2 DS* set.
-       6. Else, add IP address as "-" and the key tag to the *Non-algo 2 DS* set.
+       6. Else, add IP address as "-" and the key tag to the *Non-Algo 2 DS* set.
-    2. Add name server IP as "-" to the *Responds with DS* set.
+    2. Add name server IP as "-" to the *Responds With DS* set.
     3. Make *Parent NS IP* an empty set.

-5. Note: *Parent NS IP* will be empty if it is an *Undelegated test*, if *Undelegated DS* is non-empty or if *Child Zone* is ".", i.e. root zone.
+5. Note: *Parent NS IP* will be empty if *Undelegated test* is TRUE, if *Undelegated DS* is non-empty or if *Child Zone* is ".", i.e. root zone.

 6. For each name server IP in *Parent NS IP* do: